🧡 Skip to main content🔍 Skip to search

 Log only errors and warnings

 Only Task errors and warnings are logged.
-While the Task is running without problems, no data are logged.
-The data are logged when situation becomes possibly or actually critical.
-If multiple files are deleted, only the overall failure of the Task is written into log file.
+While the Task is running without problems, no data is logged.
+Data is logged when a situation becomes possibly or actually critical.
+If multiple files are deleted, only the overall failure of the Task is written into the log file.

 Disable log